 LCI(L)-95 departed Italy in December 1943 to prepare for the invasion of Normandy

-• Arriving at Saipan, 31 April 1945 LCI(L)-95 was assigned to provide air-sea rescue service, patrol duty, transportation duty and Japanese fishing fleet escort duty, and ferry duty at Eniwetok
+LCT Division Two Hundred Eight and provided air-sea rescue service, performed patrol duty, transportation duty, Japanese fishing fleet escort duty, and ferry duty at Eniwetok

 • Decommissioned, 28 March 1946, at Terminal Island, Long Beach, CA.